 Moles are common in children.
-They may be present at birth or can appear later.
-While most moles are benign (not cancerous), melanoma, a type of skin cancer, sometimes forms from or within a mole.
-The Pediatric Melanoma and Nevus Clinic addresses the diagnosis and treatment of atypical moles or skin cancer that can affect children’s health.
+They may be present at birth or show up later.
+Most moles are not anything to worry about, but a type of skin cancer called melanoma sometimes forms from or within a mole.

 Our clinic treats patients with:

-Clinics are held twice monthly on Thursdays at St. Louis Children’s Hospital Specialty Care Clinic in west St. Louis County.
+Clinics are held at St. Louis Children’s Hospital Specialty Care Center in west St. Louis County.
 Fill out the online form to request an appointment.

 We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us as Guardians of Childhood.
 This philanthropic support enables us to fulfill our mission to do what's right for kids.
 Join us in making health care better for all children.